JeffersonLab/jiriaf-fireworks/fw-lpad/README.md

        config_class:

      ssh:
-       remote_proxy: user@perlmutter.nersc.gov
+       remote_proxy: perlmutter # keep it but this is not used
-       remote: user@128.55.64.13 #this is one of the login nodes in perlmutter
+       remote: loginXX # where XX is the number of a login node on Perlmutter (e.g., login33)
        ssh_key: /root/.ssh/mykey
        password:
        build_script: